 The industrial process segment's diversified customer base -- ranging from individual end users to large multinational companies -- includes such markets as oil and gas, mining, power generation, and chemicals.
-Offering aftermarket services, the segment operates eight Pump Repair and Overhaul outlets in the US, as well as facilities in Australia, Brazil, Chile, Saudi Arabia, Thailand, and Venezuela.
+Offering aftermarket services, the segment operates eight Pump Repair and Overhaul outlets in the US, as well as facilities in Argentina, Australia, Brazil, Canada, Chile, China, Columbia, Saudi Arabia, Singapore, Thailand, the UK, and Venezuela.
 Industrial process also provides services for plant optimization and efficiency improvement.
-The segment accounts for about 43% of sales.
+The segment accounts for about 45% of sales.

-Interconnect Solutions (ICS), 17% of sales, serves the aerospace, industrial, defense, and oil & gas markets with products that allow the transfer of signal and power in electronic devices.
-Brands include Cannon, VEAM, and VIW.
+Interconnect Solutions (ICS), 13% of sales, serves the aerospace, industrial, defense, and oil & gas markets with products that allow the transfer of signal and power in electronic devices.
+Brands include Cannon, VEAM, and BIW.
 The products are focused primarily on two applications, harsh environments and telecom, computer, and consumer technologies.
-The company's smallest segment, control technologies, (12% of sales), supplies the military and industrial markets, as well as aerospace, with fluid handling, motion control, and shock isolation products.
+The company's smallest segment, control technologies, (11% of sales), supplies the military and industrial markets, as well as aerospace, with fluid handling, motion control, and shock isolation products.

 ITT's six-pronged growth strategy is focused on improving the customer experience, investing in technology and research and development, expanding in growth markets, growing aftermarket sales, expanding margin through operations improvements, and using capital to grow organically and inorganically.
 To improve customer relationships the company uses the Value-Based Commercial Excellence (VBCE) process, which is used to price products and help customers resolve challenges.
 Most of ITT's products are made to withstand harsh conditions.